Whaley Thorns

-Whaley Thorns is a former colliery village in the Bolsover district of Derbyshire, England, close to the Nottinghamshire border.
+Whaley Thorns is a village in the Bolsover district of Derbyshire, England, close to the Nottinghamshire border.
 Whaley Thorns lies just north of Nether Langwith and Langwith, 1.5 mi south-east of Creswell, and west of Cuckney.
 It is in the civil parish of Langwith.

 The village takes its name from a dense wood, recorded on the first Ordnance Survey Maps.
 "Whaley" being Celtic for water/spring, referring to both the local springs, just to the north, and the river Poulter which lies only 200 yd to the south.
 And "Thorn" an Anglo-Saxon word, for wood.
 So the original meaning, may have been either "Wood of the Springs", or "Wood above/between the water(s)".

 In the Mid-nineteenth century, much of the wood was cut down, following the discovery of coal beneath it.
 Thanks to the nearby railway, the site soon grew into a colliery village.
 The village acquired both an Anglican Chapel and a Methodist Chapel; both still hold regular services.
 It also acquired a large primary school, and later on in the 1940s, another school.

 In the late 1970s the chief employer, Langwith colliery, closed.
 Since then the first school closed and re-opened as a heritage centre and a re-education centre for ex-miners.
 The Second has remained open as a primary school.

 Following the Pit (Colliery) closure the villages' population greatly declined.